nekdenis/camera_workshop/README.md

-# Camera Workshop that uses Camera X with Compose
+# Example of CameraX with Compose and MLKit

 Note: everythings can be broken because of new versions of CameraX and especially Compose (now in Beta)